 Mood stabilizers help to control the extreme mood swings associated with bipolar disorder.
 Mood stabilizers may also boost the effectiveness of other medications for the treatment of depression.

-Dr. Kahlon usually begins treatment with psychotherapy, such as cognitive-behavioral therapy (CBT).
+The providers usually begin treatment with psychotherapy, such as cognitive-behavioral therapy (CBT).
 However, if therapy alone doesn’t adequately relieve your symptoms, they may combine it with medication management.

 Every patient is unique, and in some cases, finding the right medication — or combination of medications and talk therapy — may take some time.